Watch out for car hire excesses

 - In France it's mandatory for all motorists to carry an unused breathalyser kit meeting French specifications

-If you're struggling with the options, at every stage on the forms you'll see a phone number you can call for help, plus links to a 'contact us' page and to an FAQ section.
+If you're struggling with the options, you'll see a phone number you can call for help, plus links to a 'contact us' page.

 You can also try Gocompare.com's guide pages, where you'll find the answers to more frequently asked questions.

-Our guides provide help with the different types of vehicles available and on additional requirements to consider such as child seats, air conditioning, additional drivers, driving across borders, and whether to choose a manual or automatic car.
+Our guides provide help with the different types of vehicles available and on additional requirements to consider such as fuelling options, child seats, air conditioning, additional drivers, breakdown cover, sat-nav, driving across borders, and whether to choose a manual or automatic car.

-Read more about pick-up and drop-offs, mileage limits, why you may require a credit card to hire a car, excesses, inspections and insurance, and see if you find our guide to driving abroad to be of use.
+Read more about whether to consider booking your car with your holiday, pick-up and drop-offs, mileage limits, driving licences, passports, why you may require a credit card to hire a car, excesses, inspections and insurance, and see if you find our guide to driving abroad to be of use.